w3c/ServiceWorker/advanced_topics.md

 They're gone.
 Just gone.

 With the exception of `importScripts()` (covered at length above), Navigation Controllers expose no synchronous APIs.
-No sync XHR, nothing.
+No sync XHR, no sync IDB, nothing.

 Why?